Searching for Antiquity

 It seems likely that this information was passed down to Bridge by his mother, who had probably been told it by older members of her family.
 The fact that we then have Dunscombes, most likely born before 1800, telling descendants that the family came from Devon is enough in my mind to confirm my earlier Devon conjecture beyond reasonable doubt.

-and Thomas, verified through the registers of All Hallows, Bread Street, London and/or his 1586 will), we might place his birth sometime around 1530, making it likely that his parents were born shortly after the discovery of the American continent.
+and Thomas, verified through the registers of All Hallows, Bread Street, London and/or his 1586 will), we might place his birth sometime around 1530, making it likely that his parents were born shortly after the discovery of the America.

 Unfortunately many of the old Devon records were destroyed by German bombing during World War II.
 However, in 2016 I received a series of e-mails from Julian Dunscombe, previously unknown to me.
 He was kind enough to send me scans of notes taken by a presumed ancestor of his, Nicholas Dunscombe.
 Nicholas visited the parish registry at Crediton on July 12, 1856 and took extensive notes of entries relating to the Dunscombe and related families.
 These agree with findings found in other sources from the time, notably the 1586 will of John Dunscombe, son of John and Thomazine.
 The most salient finding was the clear notation that Thomazine's (spelled "Thomasine" in Nicholas's notes) maiden name was "Bodley."

 Tracing the family beyond this point has been problematic.
 I have not made serious attempts to search the Devon records.
 I have seen a reference in "British Chancery Records, 1386-1558," to a Richard and a Thomas Dunscombe in Devon.
 Some Devon records suffered damage during the German air raids of World War II, but information there may yet exist.
+And we do have the Nicholas Dunscombe notes.
 I have, however, uncovered two competing theories.
 One of these claims the Dunscombes are of ancient Saxon origin, meaning they had lived on the British Isles for many years, perhaps centuries.
-The other claims they moved from France, settling in Devon later, perhaps as late as the later part of the sixteenth century, raising the possibility that John and Thomazine may even have been born in France.
+The other claims they moved from France, settling in Devon later, perhaps as late as the later part of the sixteenth century, raising the possibility that John, husband of Thomazine, may even have been born in France.

 Saxon or Norman?